//

 About John Kenny

-I have had fiction published in Emerald Eye, Transtories, the World SF Blog, First Contact, FTL, Woman's Way, Jupiter Magazine and elsewhere.
-I'm currently looking for a publisher for my novel Down and Out with Joey.
-I have been co-editor of Albedo One since 1993 and co-administrator of its International Aeon Award for Short Fiction since 2005.
-Previous to that I was editor of FTL (1990 - 1992).
-I am editor of Writing4all: The Best of 2009 and Box of Delights, a new original horror anthology, due out soon from Aeon Press Books.
-As a freelance editor, I have worked on both novels and short stories with recent work done for Bruce McAllister, Nuala Lyons, Taylor Grant and others.
+I have had fiction published in Fear the Reaper, Emerald Eye: The Best of Irish Imaginative Fiction, Transtories, The World SF Blog, Revival Literary Journal, First Contact, FTL, Woman’s Way, Jupiter Magazine and several other venues.
+Currently looking for a publisher for my novel Down and Out.
+I was co-editor of Albedo One from 1993 to 2013 and co-administrator of its International Aeon Award for Short Fiction from 2005 to 2013.
+Previous to that I edited several issues of FTL (1990 – 1992).
+I’ve also edited Writing4all: The Best of 2009 and Box of Delights, an original horror anthology from Aeon Press Books.

 Discussion

-4 Responses to “Book Review: Oscar and Lucinda by Peter Carey”
+4 thoughts on “Book Review: Oscar and Lucinda by Peter Carey

 1. Thanks for that!
 I’m putting it on my list – haven’t seen the film yet.